tekamolo/Delos/documentation/quick_start.md

     </route>
 </routes>
 ```
-This will allow the system to recognize the url `!_admin/my-page` and the tag controller will search for the class
+This will allow the system to recognize the url `https://localhost/my-page` (if you use a virtual host) and the tag controller will search for the class
-controller: `Delos\Controller\Admin\mySection` and within that class the following method will be trigerred:
+controller: `Delos\Controller\Admin\mySection` and within that class the following method will be triggered:
  `myMethodAction()` (yeah note we appended the Action word in the code, and `Delos\Controller\` for the class)

 Therefore we need to create that controller inside the folder: `lib/framework/Controller/Admin`
-Important: make sure that your file has the following suffix `.class.php`

 ````